XRPLF/xrpl-dev-portal/content/tutorial-build-run-rippled-ubuntu.md

 9. Compile Boost.

     Starting in `rippled` 0.90, the compatible Boost version is 1.66.0.
-Because Boost version 1.66.0 isn't available in the Ubuntu 16.04 repos, you'll need to compile it yourself.
+Because Boost version 1.66.0 isn't available in the Ubuntu 16.04 repos, you must compile it yourself.

       a.
 Download Boost 1.66.0.